keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 ### How to customize what happens in `fit()`

-Want to implement a non-standard training algorithm yourself (e.g. a GAN training routine) but still want to benefit from the power and usability of `fit()`?
-It's really easy to customize `fit()` to support arbitrary use cases.
+Want to implement a non-standard training algorithm yourself but still want to benefit from the power and usability of `fit()`?
+It's easy to customize `fit()` to support arbitrary use cases:

 - [Customizing what happens in `fit()` with TensorFlow](http://keras.io/guides/custom_train_step_in_tensorflow/)
 - [Customizing what happens in `fit()` with JAX](http://keras.io/guides/custom_train_step_in_jax/)